 Last winter, on one really snowy day, I kinda felt like going outside and take some “snowy” pictures.
 So, I put on some warm clothes, mounted my favorite lens on my trustful camera and went out for some “photo hunting”.
 This kind of weather can offer some nice photo opportunities so, well, I wasn’t gonna miss it.

 I was wondering around, taking pictures of this or that, until it got so cold that I decided that it was enough.
-On my way back home I looked up and, naturally, snowflakes started falling on face, in my eyes, open mouth … 🙂
+On my way back home I looked up and, naturally, snowflakes started falling on my face, in the eyes, open mouth … 🙂

 When I got back home and opened the pictures on my PC – whoa!!!
 I got a true snowflakes, really sharp too, definitely something that can be used for all kinds winter themed visual design projects!